aufziehvogel/Cinderella/README.md

   - `"[bash] foo && bar"` for `"bash -c \"foo && bar\""`
   - `"[python-venv env] pip install -r requirements.txt && ./foo"` for `"bash -c \"source env/bin/activate && pip install -r requirements.txt && ./foo\""`
-- substitute important environment variables like `$HOME` so that we do not have to run a bash in order to use them (or all environment variables?)
 - keep a status of the last result per repository (to send *OK again* mails)
 - send a more detailed error message on the build error reason:
   - return code of the failed command